nth-chile/gagesalzano2/src/_projects/Deskpass.md

   />
 </div>

-<p class="bg">Website, product interface and proof-of-concept application ideas were brought to life to help imagine the product in new ways.</p>
+<p class="bg">Website, product interface and proof-of-concept application ideas were brought to life to help imagine the product in new ways.<br><br>Check out some of the co-working spaces in your area on <a href="https://deskpass.com">Deskpass</a></p>

 {{slide['end']}}